R-Taneja/URL-Cleaner/README.md

 # URL Cleaner
-A tool built with Flutter to clean URLs before sharing them.
+A web app built with Flutter to clean URLs of annoying parameters and queries before sharing them.